zekaouinoureddine/Opinion-Transformers/README.md

 ![](https://img.shields.io/badge/PyTorch-1.14-orange.svg)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1QC_W9IHGrvhs06hfWUX86-tp0LmSX4Lp?usp=sharing)

--- This is work in progress --

 # Analysis of the evolution of advanced transformer-based language models: experiments on opinion mining

-In **[Analysis of the evolution of advanced transformer-based language models: experiments on opinion mining]()**, we analyzed Transformer-based models.
+In **[Analysis of the evolution of advanced transformer-based language models: experiments on opinion mining](http://doi.org/10.11591/ijai.v12.i4.pp1995-2010)**, we analyzed Transformer-based models.
 Further, we performed experiments on the IMDb dataset to help researchers and production engineers to which approach they should pay more attention.

 ## Table of Contents
 - [Tech Stack](#tech-stack)